Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Summary

-We derived expressions relating the energy spectrum of photons measured in central ultrarelativistic nuclear collisions to an approximate maximum temperature of deconfined quark-gluon plasma (Eq.~\ref{eq:new_slope_formula}).
-We quantified non-exponential corrections to the photon energy spectrum that are independent of the Doppler shift from the plasma's transverse expansion.
-These results should inform attempts to extract plasma temperatures from the photon energy spectrum measured in heavy ion collisions, complementing previous numerical studies~\cite{Shen:2013vja,vanHees:2011vb}.
+Given the moderate effect of the Doppler shift on the inverse slope, we further simplified the problem by neglecting the Doppler effect and deriving an expression relating the inverse slope of \emph{thermal} photons to the maximum temperature of the quark-gluon plasma (Eq.~\ref{eq:T0_estimate}).
+We quantified non-exponential corrections to the photon energy spectrum that are independent of the transverse Doppler shift (Eq.~\ref{eq:slope}).

-In comparisons with measurements, we focused on higher-energy thermal photons, which are less affected by the transverse flow velocity.
-We found that even a handful of photon spectrum measurements with significant uncertainties can provide constraints on the product $\tau_0^{1/3} \Tmax$, and can estimate the plasma's maximum temperature $\Tmax$ to be larger than $400$~MeV at RHIC and $500$~MeV at the LHC.
-These constraints are complementary and consistent with sophisticated numerical simulations of heavy ion collisions, whose constraints originate from hadronic data~\footnote{In Ref.~\cite{Gale:2021emg}, photons are calculated, but not used to calibrate the multistage simulation.}.